Siwan-SR/parkinsons-disease-detection/README.md

 * Number of Attributes: 754
 * te Donated: 2018-11-05
 * Associated Tasks: Classification
-* Missingalues?: N/A
+* Missing values?: N/A
-* mber of Web Hits: 34405
+* Number of Web Hits: 34405

 Columns Description:

-Baseline Features: Col3 to Col23
+* Baseline Features: Col3 to Col23
-Intensity Parameters: Col24 to Col26
+* Intensity Parameters: Col24 to Col26
-Formant Frequencies: Col27 to Col30
+* Formant Frequencies: Col27 to Col30
-Bandwidth Parameters: Col31 to Col34
+* Bandwidth Parameters: Col31 to Col34
-Vocal Fold: Col35 to Col56
+* Vocal Fold: Col35 to Col56
-MFCC: Col57 to Col140
+* MFCC: Col57 to Col140
-Wavelet Features: Col141 to Col322
+* Wavelet Features: Col141 to Col322
-TQWT Features: Col323 to Col754
+* TQWT Features: Col323 to Col754
-Class: Col_755
+* Class: Col_755

 ## How the model was made